 Complete control over the manufacturing process, starting from design to the end product.
 Digitalization enables automation, and automation enables scaling that no existing conventional manufacturers or laboratories can provide.

 No two patients are identical, and the call for personalized medicine in oncological care simply cannot be met using conventional manufacturing processes to the degree 3D printing can achieve.

-While there is a general trend towards promoting “mass production” using AM technologies, “rapid prototyping” remains to be a dominant reason for adaption in healthcare.
+While there is a general trend toward promoting “mass production” using AM technologies, “rapid prototyping” remains to be a dominant reason for adaption in healthcare.

 3D Printing and bioprinting offer complexity in end-product simply cannot be found elsewhere in the manufacturing world.
-Either a one-off 3D-printed anatomical model for complex life-saving surgery or a uniquely designed complex microfluidic chip, both pose as some of the most economic applications using 3D printing.
+Whether a one-off 3D-printed anatomical model for complex life-saving surgery or a uniquely designed complex microfluidic chip, both pose some of the most economic applications using 3D printing.

 Additionally, significant overlap exists between non-organic 3D printing and bioprinting: